Implicit-association test: Culture versus person

 Another criticism of the IAT is that it may measure associations that are picked up from cultural knowledge rather than associations actually residing within a person.
 The counter-argument is that such associations may indeed arise from the culture, but they can nonetheless influence behavior.

 To address the possibility that the IAT picks up on cultural knowledge rather than beliefs that are present in a person, some critics of the standard IAT created the personalized IAT.
 The primary difference between a standard valence IAT and the personalized IAT is that rather than using pleasant and unpleasant words as category labels, it uses "I like" and "I don't like" as category labels.
 Additionally, the Personalized IAT does not provide error feedback for an incorrect response as in the standard IAT.
 This form of the IAT is more strongly related to explicit self-report measures of bias.

 Proponents of the standard IAT argue that the Personalized IAT increases the likelihood that those taking it will evaluate the concept rather than classify it.
 This would increase its relationship with explicit measures without necessarily removing the effect of cultural knowledge.
 In fact, some researchers have examined the relationship between perceptions of general American attitudes and Personalized IAT scores and have concluded that the relationship between the IAT and cultural knowledge is not decreased by personalizing it.
-However, it is important to note that there was no relationship between cultural knowledge and standard IAT scores either.
+However, there was no relationship between cultural knowledge and standard IAT scores either.